sakalouski/snyk_public_python/README.md

 # snyk_public_python
-Python function allowing to retrieve all the available information about a module from snyk in a machine-readable form
+Python function allowing to retrieve all the available information about a module from snyk in a machine-readable form.
+Allows to retrieve information about open-source modules, available in package managers supported by snyk.io.
+I use it for research purposes.
 ## Requirements:
 #### Node.js snyk module (install it globally using Node.js CLI - described on snyk.io)
 #### Added Node.js destination to PATH environment variable (C:\CSPA17\NodeJS\)